-Gov. Laura Kelly has announced the end to her executive orders outlining a phased reopening plan for the Kansas economy.
-Beginning May 26, the “phased approach” will now be looked at as guidelines, rather than mandates.
+Officials at the state level continue to provide recommendations on how schools, workplaces and businesses can reopen or remain open in a safe manner.
+This spring, Gov. Laura Kelly released a report titled “Ad Astra: A Plan to Reopen.”
+While the details contained in the report are no longer mandates/executive orders, these continue to serve as guidelines.
 Additionally, each individual county will be free to put in place its own restrictions.
 To ensure you have the most up-to-date information, please check with your local county governments.
 To follow along with the phased recommendations coming from the state, easy to follow graphics explaining the entire plan are available here, while a detailed account of all phases is also available.

 Where to find accurate, up-to-date information:

 We urge you to continue to visit the official websites of the Centers for Disease Control and Prevention (CDC) and the Kansas Department of Health and Environment (KDHE).
 If you have questions about COVID-19, call KDHE’s hotline from 8:30 a.m. to 5 p.m., Monday through Friday, at (866) 534-3463 or email COVIDfirstname.lastname@example.org.
 For 24/7 assistance, call the special Epidemiology hotline at (877) 427-7317.

 If you think you need medical attention, contact a healthcare provider – which may include a local health department or safety net clinic for those who are unestablished with a physician.
 For information locally, follow local media outlets.

 In light of the consensus recommendations regarding the importance of social distancing, KHF staff is working remotely.
 Our office will be closed, but we will continue all operations.
 The Foundation is taking this step to advance a social distancing strategy to minimize spread of the disease.

 In addition to working remotely, KHF is: